-As the controller, we at MMP ended numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website – however Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
+As the controller, we at ABP ended numerous technical and organisational measures to ensure the most complete protection of personal data processed through this website – however Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
 For this reason, every data subject is free to transfer personal data to us via alternative means if preferred, e.g. by telephone.

 - Name and Address of the controller